sigp/lighthouse/book/src/merge-migration.md

 `--execution-endpoint`.
 This connection has a few different properties.
 Firstly, the term "eth1 node" has been deprecated and replaced with "execution engine".
-Whilst "eth1 node" and "execution engine" still refer to the same projects (Geth, Nethermind, etc) the former refers to the pre-merge versions and the later refers to post-merge versions.
+Whilst "eth1 node" and "execution engine" still refer to the same projects (Geth, Nethermind, etc) the former refers to the pre-merge versions and the latter refers to post-merge versions.
 Secondly, there is a strict one-to-one relationship between Lighthouse and the execution engine; only one Lighthouse node can connect to one execution engine.
 Thirdly, it is impossible to fully verify the post-merge chain without an execution engine.
 It *was* possible to verify the pre-merge chain without an eth1 node, it was just